smcameron/space-nerds-in-space/README.md

 > sudo apt-get install libcrypt-dev; # used by bin/snis_update_assets
 > sudo apt-get install libcurl-dev; # used by bin/snis_update_assets
 >
+> You might also need these in addition or instead of some of the above:
+>
+> sudo apt-get install lib4curl-openssl-dev
+> sudo apt-get install libssl-dev
+>
 > # Opus is needed for voice-chat, though you can compile without voice chat or,
 > # you can have the Makefile download and compile opus for you instead of
 > # using packages if you distro does not have Opus packages